How To Get OSHA Certified

 - Register for the course that best fits your needs and industry.

-📢 Employers should review their state-specific labor laws (e.g., Florida Labor Laws) to confirm if OSHA training is mandatory for certain job roles in their state.
+📢 Employers should review their state-specific labor laws and understand broader OSHA compliance requirements to confirm whether OSHA 10 or OSHA 30 training is mandatory for specific roles.

 4. Complete the Training